hojimat/oldhomepage/articles/_posts/2020-07-25-simulation.md

 <figcaption>Research interest: location of a white king given a starting position and a movement rule</figcaption>
 </figure>

-The advantage of simulations becomes clearer when we complicate the problem.
+The advantage of simulations becomes clearer when we consider more complex problems.
 Imagine a chessboard with the following pieces and movement rules:

 1. white king on `a1`: moves 1-up if it is on a black cell and 1-right if it is on a white cell
-2. white knight on `h1`: moves 2-left-1-down if it is on a black cell and 2-up-1-left if it is on a white cell
+2. black bishop  on `c8`: moves 1-right-1-down
-3. black bishop  on `c8`: moves 1-right-1-down
+3. white knight on `h1`: moves 2-left-1-down if it is on a black cell and 2-up-1-left if it is on a white cell
 4. black bishop  on `f8`: moves 1-left-1-down
 5. capture is required if possible
 6. each piece performs one move per period